manuGil/lecture-notes/git-lecture-notes.md

 # Output: a string with the total number of lines
 ```

 #### d.
-Check difference compared to HEAD
+Check Differences Compared to HEAD
 ```shell
 $ git diff HEAD count-lines.py
 ```
 > This is the same as not using HEAD, because the HEAD is currently pointing to the latest commit.
-However, we can use **HEAD** to check the difference between the current state of `count-lines.py` and previous commits.
+However, we can use **HEAD** to check the difference between the current state of `count-lines.py` (in the working directory) and previous commits.

 ```shell
 $ git diff HEAD~1 count-lines.py
 $ git diff HEAD~3 count-lines.py
 ```
-> `HEAD~1` compares the last commit. `HEAD~3'compares to 3 commits ago.
+> `HEAD~1` compares with the last commit. `HEAD~3` compares to 3 commits ago.

 #### e.
-Compared using the commit IDs
+Comparison Using the commit IDs
 > "You will have to reference the SHA explicitly if you want to see the `diff` of a file that was not changed between the last commit and the one before it (HEAD~1)."

 Usage: